Kaizen Kickoff

 Mr. Graban’s introduction to Kaizen helped to transform a disengaged group into a close-knit team that believes that continual improvement is an effective method of ensuring that our patients receive care in the most efficient way.
 Thanks, Mark!”

-Feedback from another client, the medical director in an academic medical center’s transplant institute:
+From a medical director in an academic medical center’s transplant institute:

 “We appreciate your visit with us.
 Staff members were very engaged and your style made it easy for them to adopt the system.”